200th Infantry Regiment (United States): Antiaircraft artillery

 The 111th Cavalry, tracing its lineage back to the 1st Regiment, New Mexico Volunteer Militia (1880), was converted and redesignated on 26 April 1940 as the 207th Coast Artillery Regiment (Antiaircraft).
-Redesignated as the 200th Coast Artillery (AA) on 1 July 1940, with the “207th CA” designation being transferred to a New York National Guard unit.
+Redesignated as the 200th Coast Artillery (AA) on 1 July 1940, with the "207th CA" designation being transferred to the converted 107th Infantry Regiment, a New York National Guard unit.

 It was inducted into federal service 6 January 1941 at home stations in New Mexico.
 The 200th CA was equipped with 12 3-inch guns (an older model with a vertical range of 8,200 m), water-cooled .50-caliber machine guns, and 60 in Sperry searchlights.

-The 200th doubled in size to 1,800 men while at Fort Bliss preparing for overseas deployment.
+The 200th was doubled in size with draftees to 1,800 men while at Fort Bliss preparing for overseas deployment.
 In August 1941, the 200th was given notice that it had been selected for an overseas assignment of great importance.
-The Arkansas National Guard 206th CA and the 200th competed for position deployment to either the Philippines or the Aleutian Islands.
-The 200th, whose personnel virtually all spoke fluent Spanish, were chosen to go to the Philippines in the summer of 1941, and arrived there in September 1941.
+The Arkansas National Guard 206th CA and the 200th competed for deployment to either the Philippines or the Aleutian Islands.
+The 200th, whose personnel virtually all spoke fluent Spanish, were chosen to go to the Philippines, and arrived there in September 1941.
 Upon arrival it was assigned to the US Army Forces in the Far East (USAFFE) and ordered to provide air defenses for Clark Field while based at Fort Stotsenburg, although they were not attached to the Philippine Coast Artillery Command, which was primarily a harbor defense command.
 At about 0300 hours on 8 December 1941, the 200th went on full alert when the night radio crew picked up commercial broadcasts telling of the Japanese attack on Pearl Harbor, Hawaii.

 The 200th CA surrendered on 9 April 1942 to the Japanese 14th Army.
 Elements of the unit were forced by the Japanese to march into captivity in the Bataan Death March.

 The Headquarters, 200th Coast Artillery, was redesignated 31 May 1946 as Headquarters and Headquarters Battery, 200th Antiaircraft Artillery Group.
 Headquarters, 200th Antiaircraft Artillery Group, organized and federally recognized 25 September 1947 at Roswell.
 It was reorganized and was redesignated 1 September 1959 as Headquarters, 200th Artillery Group.
 It was consolidated 15 December 1967 with the 200th Artillery and consolidated unit designated at the 200th Artillery, a parent regiment under the Combat Arms Regimental system.

 The 2nd Battalion, 200th Coast Artillery, was redesignated 31 May 1946 as the 697th Antiaircraft Artillery Automatic Weapons Battalion.
 It was reorganized and federally recognized 2 November 1947 in southeastern New Mexico with headquarters at Roswell.
 Redesignated 1 October 1953 as the 697th Antiaircraft Artillery Battalion.